giocomai/cornucopia/README.md

 - `ads_read`
 - `read_insights`

+You probably want to add also `pages_read_user_content` in order to retrieve information about your own posts.
 If you are managing pages through business manager, this is probably not enough, as you will need to add also the `business_management` permission.
 Also consider that if you want to interact with the Instagram page associated with this page you will also need:

 - `instagram_basic`
 - `instagram_manage_insights`